 "What happens when a person who owes you money dies?
 Can you recover from what they own, or does it go to their heirs?"

 Well, it primarily depends on what they own and how title is held.
-It can be very complex and so I always recommend speaking with an attorney regarding your manner, but here are some basic guidelines to take note of first:
+It can be very complex and so I always recommend speaking with an attorney regarding your matter, but here are some basic guidelines to take note of first:

 1. If you wait longer than a year from their death to do anything about it, then you, more than likely, have lost your ability to collect.